-We listed the top ten most dangerous dog breeds in terms of fatal attacks on humans from the period (2005 to 2017).
+We listed the top ten most dangerous dog breeds in terms of fatal attacks on humans from 2005 to 2017.

-As shown clearly on the chart, Pitbulls are far more likely to be involved in a fatal attack against a human than all other dog breeds.
+As shown on the chart, pitbulls are far more likely to show aggressive behavior and be involved in a fatal attack compared to all other dog breeds.

 Contact an Experienced San Antonio Dog Bite Lawyer

-Call a personal injury lawyer at the Hill Law Firm to help you try to make things right.
-A great many victims of dog bites choose not to file suit because they know the dog owner and don’t want to be a bother.
+Call a San Antonio personal injury lawyer at Hill Law Firm to help you try to make things right.
+A great many victims of dog attacks choose not to file suit because they know the dog owner and don’t want to be a bother.
 However, they should know that such lawsuits don’t actually impact the dog owner because in most cases, the compensation they receive will come from the dog owner’s homeowner’s insurance policy.